Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: New Methods for Obtaining Nash Equilibrium Solutions

 However, the equations (\ref{eq:FOC_FBNE})-(\ref{eq:total_x_FBNE}) are necessary but not sufficient conditions for obtaining the feedback Nash equilibrium.
 When the conditions are not sufficient, we need to consider the original definition of $V$ in (\ref{eq:FBNE-model}).
 When the value function is not smooth on some points and the equations (\ref{eq:FOC_FBNE})-(\ref{eq:total_x_FBNE}) have multiple solutions, as in our lake examples, it is challenging to solve the equations (\ref{eq:FOC_FBNE})-(\ref{eq:total_x_FBNE}) with standard computational methods like finite difference methods and projection methods (Judd, 1998).
 If we apply a standard value function iteration to solve the FBNE, we need to discretize time to transform (\ref{eq:FBNE-model}) to a Bellman equation, then iterate the value function approximation until convergence, but such iteration often fails when the value function is non-smooth, non-convex and non-concave (as in our lake examples).
 Moreover, if the time discretized solution needs to approximate the continuous time solution, it requires a small time step size, implying a high accuracy requirement in optimization and a slow convergence rate if it converges.

 Here we introduce a novel strategy function-value function (SFVF) iteration method to solve the FBNE model (\ref{eq:FBNE-model}).
+It is rooted in a combination of the principles of value function iteration and policy function iteration, by updating the value function and the policy function based on the definition of the value function and the Hamilton-Jacobi-Bellman equation respectively.
 The algorithm to solve the FBNE model (\ref{eq:FBNE-model}) is as follows: \begin{description} \item [{Algorithm}] 1.
 Strategy Function-Value Function (SFVF) Iteration for FBNE \item [{Step}] 1.
-Choose a set of points $\mathbf{S}_{i}$ on a pre-specified state space .\footnote{The number of points is chosen such that more points have little impact on the solution.} Set an initial guess of the strategy function $G^{0}(\mathbf{S})$ and its associated value function $V^{0}(\mathbf{S})$.
-Iterate through steps 2-4 for $j=0,1,2,...$, until convergence. \item [{Step}] 2\emph{. }Solve the following system of equations
+Choose a set of points $\{\mathbf{S}_{i}:\ i=1,...,N\}$ on a pre-specified state space.\footnote{The number of points is chosen such that more points have little impact on the solution.} Set an initial guess of the strategy function $G^{0}(\mathbf{S})$ and its associated value function $V^{0}(\mathbf{S})$.
+Iterate through steps 2-4 for $j=0,1,2,...$, until convergence. \item [{Step}] 2.
+Update the strategy function.
+Solve the following system of equations